ia0/unsafe-mental-model/src/type-theory.md

 - [Dependent types][dependent-type] for predicates to depend on the execution environment (the memory, variables, etc).
 In particular, the update type is the sigma type.
 - [Denotational semantics][denotational-semantics] for interpreting types as their set of values.
+- The vision of [RustBelt] where unsafe escapes the syntactic type system but is still captured within the semantic type system.
+- My [thesis] for considering all the typing (in particular the environment) as part of the semantics for subtyping.
+This is why we can talk about the execution environment in type
+  interpretations: we are actually interpreting the whole typing, not just the type.
+This is only done for functional programming languages and would need to be adapted for imperative ones.

 ## Breaking the dependency